shikha110/Indian-General-Election-2024-Results-Analysis-/README.md

 ```

---  Which parties won the most seats in s State, and how many seats did each party win?
+-- Q  Which parties won the most seats in s State, and how many seats did each party win?
 ```SQL
 SELECT
     p.Party,